MSU-UnmannedSystem/2024_SUAS/README.md

 MSUUS 2024 Software Team Source Code
 -------------------------

-This repo has drontekit that talks to Cube Orange, image recognition using YOLOv9, and a side project that optimizes drone paths.
+This repo has code for drontekit that talks to Cube Orange, image recognition using YOLOv9, and a side project that optimizes drone paths when mapping over a field.<br>

-Team Lead: "My name is Ozymandias, King of Kings; Look on my Works, ye Mighty, and despair!"
+"My name is Ozymandias, King of Kings; Look on my Works, ye Mighty, and despair!"

 ### Dependancies